Tomi Lahren evacuated as protesters pound doors at University of New Mexico speech

 “They had a group of leftists acting like typical leftist antifa,” Ms Lahren said on Friday in an interview with Outkick.
 “And unfortunately the University of New Mexico doesn’t seem to care, not only about my safety, but about the safety of their own students, and left us all barricaded in a room with basically rabid banshee animals trying to bust down the doors to get to us.”

 The event’s organisers, conservative student group Turning Point USA, described the crowd as a “violent leftist mob” that attempted to force their way past police officers into a lecture space in the Student Union Building, while the university’s Daily Lobo student paper described the demonstrations as non-violent.
+No students other than ticket-holders made it inside the speech space, the paper reported.

+“The University of New Mexico is committed to the principles of free speech and values its role as a public square for debate, a marketplace of ideas, and a place to test and challenge competing viewpoints and opinions,” the school said in a statement prior to the event.
+“In this context, allowing speakers invited by a student organization on campus in no way implies an endorsement of the content of their speeches or their opinions.
+And those who disagree with the ideas expressed are encouraged to respectfully voice their perspectives.”

-Video from the event shows demonstrators both chanting peacefully outside the speech, and a smaller group pounding on doors being held closed by police and event organisers.
+Video from the event shows demonstrators both chanting peacefully outside the speech, and a smaller group pounding on doors being held closed by police and event staff.

+Multiple students of colour told the Lobo that they were denied entry, despite having tickets.

+“Pretty much I was the first person of colour to try to get in and then immediately after two white people came in and (the event organizers) said, ‘They look normal, they can go in’,” student Tyler Jacobs told the paper.

 Register for free to continue reading